htcondor/htcondor/docs/cloud-computing/annex-users-guide.rst

 '''''''''''

-The man page (in section `12 <Condorannex.html#x99-68500012>`__) lists the “expert mode” options.
+The man page (in section `12 <Condorannex.html#x99-68500012>`__) lists the "expert mode" options.

-Four of the “expert mode” options set the URLs used to access AWS services, not including the CloudFormation URL needed by the **-setup** flag.
+Four of the "expert mode" options set the URLs used to access AWS services, not including the CloudFormation URL needed by the **-setup** flag.
 You may change the CloudFormation URL by changing the HTCondor configuration macro ANNEX_DEFAULT_CF_URL